-Our computing curriculum covers the four key areas, as outlined in the National Curriculum.
-These are:
+Our computing curriculum covers the four key areas, as outlined in the National Curriculum:

 - Computer science: understanding and applying the fundamental principles and concepts of computer science, including abstraction, logic, algorithms and data representation